micsh/Traffic-Sign-Classifier-P2/README.md

 I have started with a simple approach, using the LeNet model and only normalizing the input from [0..255] to [0..1].

 ##### I have decided to see how far I can go with just the model, and no data augmentation or pre-processing.
 The thinking here is to be able to better understand how well does the model learn.
-The quality of the data-set is obviously paramount for allowing the learning to happen, but I wanted to start with a benchmark, and therefore no helping the model!
+The quality of the data-set is obviously paramount for allowing the learning to happen, but I wanted to start with a benchmark, and therefore no helping the model.

 From the point of view of a data scientist, having a good toolset for data augmentation is invaluable to solve a given task.
-We would also very much like to be able to learn from a few examples as possible (they are expensive), and data augmentation is one (mechanical) way to achieve that.
+We would also, very much like, to be able to learn from a few examples as possible (they are expensive), and data augmentation is one (mechanical) way to achieve that.
+But I believe the answer lies with reinforcemnt learning and continuous learning and not data augmentation.

-But I wanted to start with the simplest implementation and work from there; turns out we can get a pretty good score, even without data augmentation.
+Anyway, I wanted to start with the simplest implementation and work from there; turns out we can get a pretty good score, even without data augmentation.

 ##### My final model has the following layers: